 The importance of teaching your kids about money

-“We find in the banking industry that a lot of people had to learn about everyday finances as an adult, and that they struggled and made some costly mistakes before understanding it,” said Mary Kondro, ATB Branch Manager, Fort Saskatchewan and mother of two.
-“Long term saving, budgeting and credit is not something taught much in school, and because of that it’s up to us as parents to teach our children about money.”
+“We find in the banking industry that a lot of people had to learn about everyday finances as an adult, and that they struggled and made some costly mistakes before understanding it,” said Mary Kondro, Senior Leader of Estate Advice team and mother of two.
+“Long term saving, budgeting and credit is not something taught much in school.
+Because of that, it’s up to us as parents to teach our children about money.”

-One of the most important things kids can learn at an early age is differentiating between things they need and things they want.
-Then learning how to save for those things.
-Preschoolers don’t understand that money doesn’t grow on trees, so to speak, and they also don’t understand the value of a dollar when it comes to buying things at the store.
-Here are some things you can try to help them learn:
+One of the most important money management fundamentals kids can learn at an early age is differentiating between things they need and things they want—then learning how to save for them.

-The money that is saved in the piggy bank can be used to save up for a toy, or to take to the corner store for candy.
+The money that’s in the piggy bank can be used to buy a toy, take to the corner store for candy or whatever else your kid is interested in at the time.
 Having their own money to spend will teach them quickly how much things cost, how to be more selective with their purchases and how to save for the larger items.

-The money saved for things they need can teach children that money is essential for living life, and not just for buying fun stuff.
-An option here is to sit down with kids and start to identify needs versus wants.
-This will help them understand what needs they may have to spend their money on and why they are putting this money aside.
+Saving money for things they need can teach children that money is essential for everyday purchases.
+Try sitting down with your kids and help them start to identify needs versus wants.
+This will help them understand what needs they may have to spend their money on and why they’re putting this money aside.

 The money in the bank account is for long-term savings.
-A kid isn’t saving for retirement, obviously, but they can be taught about identifying a long-term savings goal and figuring out how much they need to save to reach that goal in the future.
-Examples could be a new bike, family pet, a car when they’re a teenager or even post secondary education.
-A picture of the item could also be placed on a bulletin board at home, helping to remind kids why they are saving this money.
+While a kid isn’t saving for retirement, they can be taught how to identify a long-term savings goal and figuring out how much they need to save to reach that goal in the future.
+That could be a new bike, family pet, a car when they’re a teenager or even post secondary education.
+You could put up a picture of the item somewhere at home, reminding them why they’re saving this money.

 “In their mind, kids will know that saving for these things will take time and that they’re in the far future.
 Teaching them to get into that mindset and making long-term savings a natural part of handling money, will give them a better understanding and ability to save for retirement when they get older,” said Kondro.

-Kids will have a hard time learning about the value of a dollar if they never handle money or have a chance to spend it themselves.
-Giving them a small amount of cash to spend, or even a gift card, can help them learn how to do some math in the store to see how much they can or should spend on something.
+When your kids are older, giving them a small amount of cash to spend or a gift card can help them learn how to do some math in the store to see how much they can or should spend on something.
 The act of paying for something at the cash register and receiving change can also be a learning experience for kids.

 “I noticed with my own kids that if they are in a store using their own money, they don’t just throw everything they want in the basket.
 They pick and choose, start to put items back and learn very quickly that when the money's gone, it’s gone,” said Kondro.

-This helps children learn how to keep track of what they are spending, a skill that many adults struggle with in an era of tapping debit and credit cards.
-Even small transactions can show kids how to create a plan for their money, and they’ll learn a skill that will benefit them greatly in adulthood.
+This helps children learn how to keep track of what they’re spending, a skill that’s hard to have even as an adult in an era of tap and mobile pay.
+Even small transactions can show kids how to create a plan for their money, providing an opportunity for them to learn a skill that will benefit them into adulthood.